Kurung Kumey district: Demographics

 According to the 2011 census Kurung Kumey district has a population of 92,076, roughly equal to the nation of Seychelles.
 This gives it a ranking of 617th in India (out of a total of 640).
 The district has a population density of 15 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 111.01%.
 Kurung Kumey has a sex ratio of 1029 females for every 1000 males, and a literacy rate of 50.67%.

 After bifurcation the district has a population of 45,372.
 Scheduled Tribes are 44,641 (98.39%).

 At the time of the 2011 census, 93.62% of the population spoke Nyishi and 4.09% Puroik as their first language.

 Hiya village under the Nyapin circle is the largest village in the Kurung Kumey district in terms of the total population and geographical extent.
 The village is mostly inhabited by Tame Clan (Now Tarh) besides clans like Takio, Tai, Hillang, Kipa, Bakey, etc. which compromise with a few populations.
-Tarh is a clan-based society mixed of several clans like Hura, Tam, Takio, Tame, Tayeng, Hina, Tarak, and many more some of them settled in Kra Daadi, Lower Subansiri, Papum Pare, East Kameng, etc. There are many Societies base clans (Mixed of clans) in Kurung Kumey but Tadar a clan (not society) is the largest clan of Kurung Kumey district closely followed by Bengia, Kipa, Lokam & Tai followed by many other clans.
+Tarh is a clan-based society mixed of several clans like Hura, Tam, Takio, Tame, Tayeng, Hina, Tarak, and many more some of them settled in Kra Daadi, Lower Subansiri, Papum Pare, East Kameng, etc.

 The main tribes inhabiting the district are Nyishi, Bangru, and Puroik.

 Bangru as a distinct cultural and linguistic group is hardly known by outsiders; who still consider them as part of the Nyishi tribe.
 But according to recent research, they are distinct from Nyishi in terms of their language and origin.
-They are considered to be more similar to the Miji (Sajolang) of the West Kameng district of Arunachal Pradesh in terms of their language and traditional customs.
+They are considered to be more similar to the Miji (Sajolang) of the West Kameng district of Arunachal Pradesh in terms of their language and customs.